-When it employs such service providers it will ensure it does so for reasons which have been submitted to a full evaluation of costs and benefits.
-It will also ensure that the terms of appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review.
-And it will ensure, where feasible and necessary, that a spread of service providers is used, to avoid over reliance on one or a small number of companies.
+Where feasible and necessary, the Council ensure that a spread of service providers is used, to avoid over reliance on one or a small number of companies.
 Where services are subject to formal tender or re-tender arrangements, legislative requirements will always be observed.